OpenDocument: Software

 Various organizations have announced development of conversion software (including plugins and filters) to support OpenDocument on Microsoft's products.
 As of July 2007, there are nine packages of conversion software.
 Microsoft first released support for the OpenDocument Format in Office 2007 SP2.
 However, the implementation faced substantial criticism and the ODF Alliance and others claimed that the third party plugins provided better support.
 Microsoft Office 2010 can open and save OpenDocument Format documents natively, although not all features are supported.
+In July 2024, Microsoft announced early support for ODF 1.4 in Microsoft 365, starting with version 2404 for Windows and 16.84 for macOS.

 Starting with Mac OS X 10.5, the TextEdit application and Quick Look preview feature support the OpenDocument Text format.